anna-filou/anna-filou.github.io/now.md

 Inspired by the [Now Now Now Project](https://nownownow.com/about).

-**Latest Update: November 28, 2019**
+**Latest Update: December 14, 2019**

 ---

 ## 📜 Summary
-Looking into new tools and workflows.
+Looking into new **tools and workflows**.
 Mainly focused on organizing business, efficiency, ease of use.
 Want to make my life simpler, cut down on the tools I use every day and enjoy more quality time without frustrations.

 ---